MicrosoftDocs/dynamics365smb-docs/business-central/admin-users-profiles-roles.md

 ms.service: dynamics365-business-central
 ms.topic: article
 ms.search.keywords: profiles, users
-ms.date: 07/22/2019
+ms.date: 08/02/2019
 ms.author: edupont
 ---
-# Understanding Users, Profiles (Roles), and Role Centers
+# Understanding Users, Roles, and Profiles

 In [!INCLUDE[d365fin](includes/d365fin_md.md)], users are added by an administrator who also gives users access to the areas of [!INCLUDE[d365fin](includes/d365fin_md.md)] that they need in their work.